 - Can be stored in the refrigerator for up to 5 days.
 These also freeze well for up to 3 months.

 - Equipment: blender or food processor, mixing bowl (optional), spatula, muffin tin/s, muffin wrappers (please ensure to buy the correct size for your tin)

-- If using berries, I only recommend fresh berries rather than frozen as the frozen ones contain excess water and can stain the muffins (not such a big deal though!)
+- If using berries, I recommend fresh berries rather than frozen as the frozen ones contain excess water and can stain the muffins (not such a big deal though!)

 - Super important to use muffin wrappers as these will stick to a muffin tray even a non-stick one or one that has been greased.
 You've been warned!